galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 # Common Production Questions

 > ### {% icon question %} For the most used datasets (for ex. hg38) could we have a local copy, or would that be irrelevant?
 > This would be irrelevant, the most used datasets will stay in the cache.
-CVMFS uses an LRU or "Least Recently Used" cachec (see their [docs](https://cvmfs.readthedocs.io/en/latest/cpt-details.html#disk-cache)), so whenever it runs out of space, it will remove the least recently used file.
+CVMFS uses a Least Recently Used (LRU) cache (see their [docs](https://cvmfs.readthedocs.io/en/latest/cpt-details.html#disk-cache)), so whenever it runs out of space, it will remove the least recently used file.
 If you have a file that is very commonly used, it will remain in the cache.
 {: .question}

 > ### {% icon question %} Could you explain how to calculate a good cache space?